About the Small Business Development Center (SBDC)

 One of the key strengths of the SBDC system is its network of partners.
 If you do not see your specific need listed, you still may want to contact us.
 We may know who can help meet your need.

 The Small Business Development Center Program of Ohio (SBDC) is funded in part through a cooperative agreement with the U.S. Small Business Administration.
-The SBDC program is also funded in part by the Ohio Department of Development.
-All opinions, conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the SBA.
+The SBDC program is also funded in part by the Ohio Development Services Agency.
+All services are extended to the public on a non-discriminatory basis.
+Language assistance services are available for those with limited English-speaking capabilities.
 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
-Contact Ohio Small Business Development Center at Summit Medina Business Alliance, 526 S. Main Street, Akron, Ohio 44311, Administrative Asst., 330-375-2111.
+All opinions, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the SBA.
+Contact Ohio Small Business Development Center at Summit Medina Business Alliance, 526 S. Main Street, Ste.
+813, Akron, Ohio 44311, Administrative Asst., 330-375-2111.